 I enjoy serving this cake as is with a light dusting of powdered sugar.
 However you can definitely dress it up if you prefer in the following ways:

-If you enjoy easy to make sponge cakes, here are more suggestions:
+If you enjoy easy sponge cakes recipes, here are more suggestions!

 Blueberry Olive Oil Cake Recipe